 “Soft skills” is one of those terms that you usually only ever hear when talking about job-hunting and resumes.

-But here’s a little secret: Having strong soft skills can bring you major fortune in life, well beyond the workplace.
+But here’s a little secret: If you can take on some of the traits on this soft skills list, it’s almost guaranteed to bring you major fortune in life, well beyond the workplace.

 That’s what this article is all about.

 Soft skills are the abilities we develop over our lives that help us interact with other people effectively and positively, follow through with goals, and overcome obstacles big and small.